misteu/plantnet-swift/README.md

 Unofficial Swift Package for communicating with Pl@ntNet API.

 To get access to the API you need an API key.
-See [https://my.plantnet.org/account/doc] for API docs and setting up access in general.
+See [https://my-api.plantnet.org/?tags=my-api] for API docs and setting up access in general.

+## Quickstart

+There is a demo app written in SwiftUI inside of this repo.
+Clonse the repo, build and run project inside of [https://github.com/misteu/plantnet-swift/tree/main/PlantnetSwift%20Demo%20App].

+Only thing to do is insert your API key inside of `PlantnetSwift_Demo_AppApp.swift`.

 ## Setup the package